HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - there are fewer models to choose from

-If your current floor-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
+If your current free-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
 Most large manufacturers still produce heat-only and combi variants that run on gas, oil, LPG, and biomass fuel.